 Ben joined Watsi on March 18th, 2015.
-Five years ago, Ben became the 1023rd member to automatically support a new Watsi patient every month.
-Since then, 4,978 more people have become monthly donors!
-Ben's most recent donation traveled 8,100 miles to support Harrison, a nine month old from Kenya, to fund a life-saving laparotomy.
+Six years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ben's most recent donation traveled 8,100 miles to support Beatrice, a farmer and market vendor from Kenya, to fund a fracture repair surgery.